Skip to Content

 Hubbard Glacier62 F or 17 C13.9 inches

-If you intend to hike to higher elevations or take a helicopter excursion to a glacier, you may need extra layers to compensate for various types of Alaska weather.
+If hiking to higher elevations or take a helicopter excursion to a glacier, extra layers may be necessary to compensate for various types of Alaska weather.
 Cruising in early August can also experience vastly different temperatures than the end of August.

 Packing For An Alaskan Cruise In August

 It goes without saying that packing for a trip to Alaska is easier in August than in the off-season.
-While you might need an extra layer on glacier viewing day, it should be balmy in the ports.
+While glacier viewing day requires an extra layer, it should be balmy in the ports.

 The chart above shows average temperatures, but I have experienced low 80s (Fahrenheit) or high 20s (Centigrade) in August.